I received this question on the Faith on View Facebook page a while back.

 Do you have an opinion on why some people seem attracted (or mesmerized) to a faith that is preoccupied with salvation to the near total disregard for development of Christian growth in the convert? (drive-by evangelism).
 If everyone were to achieve salvation, would the church, in their eyes, then become irrelevant?

-Over the last few years I’ve become fond of the expression, “The Church is not the Church.”
-By that I mean that the church that we see is not the same as the Ecclesia that was talked about in the New Testament.
+Over the last few years, I’ve become fond of the expression, “The Church is not the Church.”
+By that, I mean that the church that we see is not the same as the Ecclesia that was talked about in the New Testament.
 The Ecclesia are those people who have made an existential commitment to God.
 Growth in that commitment is unavoidable.
-Once one has committed themselves to God in this way they almost cannot even help but wanting to understand Him more and to engage in Christian Growth.
+Once one has committed themselves to God in this way, they almost cannot help but want to understand Him more and to engage in Christian Growth.

 The goal does not become growing consonance with Truth but increasing identification with the Fraternity.
 Church members know how they need to act to fit in and it becomes about fitting in.

-Several years back I took my son to the statewide boy’s camp for our denomination.
-The main speaker was the Duck Commander of Duck Dynasty, which is a whole other blog post, but after he was done the state leader got up and made an “altar call.”
-But, it was done in such a way that he as merely asking those kids whose heads were bowed to be obedient to him.
+Several years back, I took my son to the statewide boy’s camp for our denomination.
+The main speaker was the Duck Commander from Duck Dynasty, which is a whole other essay.
+After he was done the state leader got up and made an “altar call.”
+But, it was done in such a way where a kid “coming forward” was merely being obedient to him not reflective on an existential commitment on their part.
 I actually positioned myself to make sure my son didn’t go forward.
 There were 30 or more young boys who went forward.
-I believe that there is a good chance that those boys will suffer with assurance of their salvation, maybe for the rest of their lives, because they did not make a commitment to God and his Truth—they were obedient to a leader.
+I believe that there is a good chance that those boys will question this act, maybe for the rest of their lives because they did not make a commitment to God and his Truth—they were simply obedient to a leader.
 But, this leader can now promote how many salvations, new club members, he got, which justifies his part of the club’s existence.
 Sadly though, this is completely disconnected from these boy’s spiritual standings.
-I think evangelicalism has been affected by this for far too long and I believe this lack of depth is part of why we see such a movement of young people to more traditional (read liturgical) traditions.
+Evangelicalism has been affected by this for far too long and this lack of depth is part of why we see such a movement of young people to more traditional (read liturgical) traditions.

 I believe this fraternity mentality has helped us to completely misunderstand cultural engagement and the spiritual war.
 I wrote in another location: